 What are PFAS?

 PFAS are a group of thousands of man-made chemicals that resist heat, oils, stains and water.
-They have been widely used in consumer products like nonstick cookware, carpets, waterproofing clothing, furniture fabrics and food packaging.
-They are also used in industrial processes and firefighting foams.
+They have been widely used in consumer products like nonstick cookware, stain-resistant carpets and fabrics, waterproofing clothing, and food packaging.
+They have also used in industrial processes and firefighting foams.

 PFAS are often called “forever chemicals” because they break down very slowly and can accumulate in humans, animals and the environment.
+PFAS have been found in water, air, and soil worldwide.
 PFOA and PFOS are two common PFAS chemicals.

 What are the health effects of PFAS?